 April 14, 2023

-Buying a home isn’t just a simple purchase; it’s also a legal transfer of a property from one entity to another.
+Buying a home isn’t just a simple purchase; it’s also a legal transfer of property from one entity to another.
 Because the legal side of this transaction can be so complex, sometimes it makes sense (or is even required) for home buyers or sellers to enlist an attorney who can look out for their best interests.

-While you’ll likely already be dealing with a myriad of costs as you work to close on your house, and probably aren’t keen to add another, having a lawyer on your side can be an expense that ends up paying for itself.
+While you’ll likely already be dealing with myriad costs as you work to close on your house, and probably aren’t keen to add another, having a lawyer on your side can be an expense that ends up paying for itself.